Treatment

 Mothers with gestational diabetes should still be allowed to labor and birth freely in their position of choice.
 Maintaing adequate nutrition during labor is also essential to maintain appropriate blood sugar levels in the mother and baby.

-Once the baby is born, nursing immediately will help stabilize the baby's sugar.
+Once the baby is born, nursing immediately will stabilize the baby's sugar.
 If a blood test is suggested, it should be performed after the baby has eaten.
 By depriving the baby of nutrition immediately after the birth will cause hypoglycemia and may result in overtreatment of the baby that could be avoided.
 Also, mild asymptomatic hypoglycemia isn't typically cause for undue concern.
 Monitoring the baby and its feeding patterns may be recommended for the first few hours after birth.

 Top of Treatment for Gestational Diabetes